brentsimmons/inessential.com/posts/2020/04/07/day_36_radioactive_but_uninteresting.markdown

 I’m weirdly busy — the job hunt is more than a full-time job.
 I’m treating it that way, anyway.
 I’ll be anxious about this until I get a job, and I don’t need more anxiety right now.

 I’m keeping an open mind and talking to as many potential employers as I can.
-I’m leaning strongly toward a full-time job.
+I’m leaning strongly toward a full-time job (rather than contracting).
 I just had one; I’d like another one.